dapplion/annotated-spec/altair/beacon-chain.md

 <!-- NOTES-BEGIN -->

-Altair is the first hard fork of the Ethereum beacon chain.
-Its main features are:
+Its main features in detail are:

 * "**Sync committees**", which allow light clients to easily sync up with the header chain with very low computational and data cost.
 The goal is to make a light client easy and efficient enough that it can be run inside any environment (mobile device, embedded hardware, browser extension, and even inside another smart-contract-capable blockchain)
 * **Incentive accounting reforms**.
 This includes a few changes: